terraform-cisco-modules/easy-imm/README.md

 [![Developed by: Cisco](https://img.shields.io/badge/Developed%20by-Cisco-blue)](https://developer.cisco.com)

 # Easy IMM

+## Updates

+* 2024-07-18: Currently attachmenting Templates to Chassis/Domain/Server Profiles is broken.
+Waiting for a fix for the provider.  [*BUG #276*](https://github.com/CiscoDevNet/terraform-provider-intersight/issues/276).
+Version 4.1.12, works but newer releases are broken.

 ## Examples for Using the Easy IMM Terraform Modules

 Examples are shown in the following directories: